thebestwp/thebestwordpress/content/posts/security.md

 Life is an endless series of mistakes and each with its own lesson.
 Don't be afraid to do something stupid (unless you're risking other people or criminal liability).

+## Cost
+> Security is a bottomless money pit

+Wordpress websites are easy to build because 99% of the work is done by volunteers that you will never meet and whose work you will never inspect.
+If one were to independently inspect and vet every line of code then the cost benefit advantage of Wordpress would vanish.
+Wordpress is therefore only as secure as the trust you place in these unknown software developers.

+Key to understanding the value proposition of Wordpress is considering how important security really is to your website.

 ## "Good Enough" Security
 In practice most Wordpress sites exist to publish rather than conceal information.
 More bluntly: hackers don't care much about your web site in particular.